bufbuild-ru/docs/docs/configuration/v1/buf-gen-yaml/index.md

 ### `java_outer_classname`

+::: tip Note
-::: tip This option can't be specified.
+This option can't be specified.
 It can only be overridden using the [per-file override](#per-file-override).
 :::

 When managed mode is enabled, [`java_outer_classname`](https://github.com/protocolbuffers/protobuf/blob/v24.2/src/google/protobuf/descriptor.proto#L401) is set to the PascalCase-equivalent of the file's name, removing the `.`from the`.proto`extension.
 This converts the `weather.proto` filename, for example, to `WeatherProto`.